-Decision rule $\sigma$ is a belief invariant Bayes correlated equilibrium of (G,S) if it is obedient and belief invariant for (G,S).
+Decision rule $\sigma$ is a belief invariant Bayes correlated equilibrium of (G, S) if it is obedient and belief invariant for (G, S).

 It captures the implications of common knowledge of rationality and that players know exactly the information contained in S (and no more) if the common prior assumption is maintained.
-As explained in Liu (2014), this solution concept can be seen as the common prior analogue of the solution concept of interim correlated equilibrium discussed by Dekel, Fudenberg, and Morris (2007).
-The set of Bayes correlated equilibria of (G, S) is the union of all belief invariant BCE of (G, S') for all information structures S' which are individually sufficient for S. Liu (2014) showed that if two information structures have the same canonical representation, then they have the same set of belief invariant Bayes correlated equilibria.
+The set of Bayes correlated equilibria of (G, S) is the union of all belief invariant BCE of (G, S') for all information structures S' which are individually sufficient for S. Liu [2015] showed that if two information structures have the same canonical representation, then they have the same set of belief invariant Bayes correlated equilibria.
 This in turn implies that they have the same set of Bayes correlated equilibria.